-In addition to IteratorContext and Entry resource properties, an RNS service MUST implement the following properties and accommodate their use in the designated service operations listed in section 1.3.
+In addition to IteratorContext and entry resource properties, an RNS service MUST implement the following properties and accommodate their use in the designated service operations listed in section 1.3.

-QName Description All Boolean: Used in place of enumerating all of the available properties (signified by QNames) of a given resource AutoResolve Boolean value that if "true" will cause this operation to attempt to resolve any virtualized resources by their logical name using the companion RNS Resolver Service.
-Only one level of resolution is required, so if a logical reference resolves to a virtualized address/reference only the first level of abstraction is resolved. [default value is "false"] BaseDirectory String: Full path of the current working directory or BaseDirectory , respective to the current service instance.
-Construction of an absolute path may be realized by concatenating the BaseDirectory with a relative entry name.
+QName Description All Boolean: Used in place of enumerating all of the available properties (signified by QNames) of a given resource AutoResolve Boolean value that if "true" will cause this operation to attempt to resolve any virtualized resources by their logical name using the companion Resource Endpoint Resolution Service.
+Only one level of resolution is required, so if a logical reference resolves to a virtualized address/reference only the first level of abstraction is resolved. [default value is "false"] BaseDirectory String: Full path of the current working directory or BaseDirectory , relative to the current service instance.
+Construction of an absolute path may be realized by concatenating the BaseDirectory with an entry name.
 If an absolute path spans multiple service instances, the BaseDirectory value only reflects the path relative to the root of the current service instance.
 This property MUST be exchanged in all query operations (see 1.3.1.3) and can therefore be leveraged for use in input parameters.
 EndOfList Boolean: Value that if "true" indicates an iterative list operation has reached the end of the list.
-This property MUST be exchanged in all query operations (see 1.3.1.3).
+This property MUST be returned in response to all query operations (see 1.3.1.3).
 Name String: Simple character string representation of a context dependant name property.
 Path String: Value representing a path or sequence of hierarchical tree levels in the namespace tree; used as a generic parameter property for most operations.
 Generally represents the only globally unique persistent namespace entry identifier.
-UseContext Boolean: Value that if "true" indicates a list operation should retrieve and use a previously instantiated IteratorContext .
-An IteratorContext is required for list operations that iterate result over a span of multiple operations.